TechnionTDK/jbs-ir/README.md

 Solr uses Velocity for their web UIs, so we worked on top of the example files under `<solr-home-dir>/example/files/conf/velocity`.

+For more information about the files we changed to configure the UI read the following wiki page: (Useful Velocity files)[https://github.com/TechnionTDK/jbs-ir/wiki/Useful-Velocity-files]

 To read more about Velocity, go to [The Apache Velocity Project](http://velocity.apache.org/).

 ### Get the Velocity web UI we configured